 Central African Republic

 The FCO currently advise against all travel to the Central African Republic due to the ongoing civil war.
 There’s no embassy in the UK, previously you used to be able to apply for a visa via the French Consulate-General in London but they sadly no longer seem to accept applications.
 Therefore you will now be required to visit the embassy in Paris or Brussels.

 - Visa fee: £130 for 1 month entry

 - Consulate-General of France in London

-I’m very excited to say that I’m FINALLY visiting Chad in February 2018 but they certainly don’t make it very easy!
-There is no Embassy in London, therefore your nearest place to visit will either be Paris or Brussels, however if you don’t speak French you’ll need to use Google Translate (like I did).
-Sadly very few people could tell you exactly where Chad is, let alone why you should visit but they are the most northern place in the whole of Africa where you can do a safari.
+There’s no Embassy/Consulate in London, therefore your nearest place to visit will either be Paris or Brussels, however if you don’t speak French you’ll need to use Google Translate (like I did).
+Sadly very few people could tell you exactly where Chad is, let alone why you should visit but it is the most northern place in the whole of Africa where you can do a safari, check out my article.